• Skip to primary navigation

 More Easy DIY Bath Recipes

-• Magnesium Rose Natural Detox Bath Salts – These all-natural Magnesium Rose bath salts uses mineral salts, Epsom salt, and essential oils to create a luxurious floral detox bath soak.
+- Magnesium Rose Natural Detox Bath Salts – These all-natural Magnesium Rose bath salts use mineral salts, Epsom salt, and essential oils to create a luxurious floral detox bath soak.
 Epsom salt bath salts help remove toxins for weight loss and relaxation.

 Like my natural body care tutorials?
-Sign up for my newsletter below and never miss a thing!
+Sign up for my newsletter below!

 I made this just before X-mas and have used it in my bath a few times.
 I am just blown away with how nice my skin feels as a result.
 I live in Canada where the winter months are very hard on skin.
 The harsh cold and indoor heating lead to dry, itchy skin and cracking heels.
 I’m not a bath person (I prefer the convenience of a shower) but I now make a point of having a bath once a week because it just feels so wonderful.
 Thanks for sharing this great recipe.